 Since for many DBCIs, such as smoking cessation or weight management apps, highly developed products are readily available to study participants, researchers face a difficult choice between a comparator that has sufficient active components to be credible and deter searching for alternatives, and one that has so much active content that the ‘true’ effect of the intervention cannot be measured.
 In practice, for many DBCIs we have to accept that we may never be able to assess its full impact, only its impact relative to another active intervention.

-4.6 Include assessment of uptake in evaluations.

-DBCIs that are not used by those who could benefit from them will have little impact.
-A key advantage of DBCIs is low unit cost, but this is only the case if they are delivered to scale, and that requires that they be popular.

 Evaluating cost-effectiveness

-Rigorous economic evaluation is required to inform decision makers about allocation of their scare resources.
+Rigorous economic evaluation is required to inform decision makers about allocation of their scarce resources.
 A central motivation for DBCIs is that they may be cost effective – and certainly cheaper than face-to-face counterparts – because they can rapidly increase scale at minimal cost.
 Generating accurate evidence of cost effectiveness will be essential in gaining support from health system payers, but requires additional consideration beyond conventional analysis (see also [7]).

 5.1.
 At every stage, including concept development, identify all the relevant future costs.